peteroupc/peteroupc.github.io/approxtheory.md

 [^56]: Adell, J. A., and J. De la Cal.
 "Bernstein-type operators diminish the φ-variation."
 Constructive Approximation 12.4 (1996): 489-507. [**https://doi.org/10.1007/BF02437505**](https://doi.org/10.1007/BF02437505)

 [^57]: Adell, J. A., and J. De la Cal.
 "Bernstein-Durrmeyer operators."
 Computers & Mathematics with Applications 30.3-6 (1995): 1-14. [**https://doi.org/10.1016/0898-1221%2895%2900081-X**](https://doi.org/10.1016/0898-1221%2895%2900081-X)

+[^58]: This term is used instead of "closed interval", a term which can also encompass intervals bounded by infinity, which is not the intent of this document.